Authentic Lessons for 21st Century Learning

 10 Minute(s)

 After all presentations, have students vote on which PSE they would most like to attend as a student.
-Using the Sticky Bar strategy, give each student three separate colored sticky notes.
+Using the Sticky Bars strategy, give each student three separate colored sticky notes.
 Each color corresponds with either third, second, or first place.
 Students should place their individual sticky notes on their top three choices using the appropriate sticky note colors.

 Ask students to share out what influenced their choices.